kunalnagar/kunalnagar.in/_posts/2020-06-16-covid-19-testing-toronto-experience.md

 - I did not have any COVID-19 symptoms
 - I do not have COVID-19 (test results below)

-Most recently, Doug Ford announced that anyone can get tested for COVID-19 in Ontario:
+Most recently, Doug Ford [announced](https://twitter.com/fordnation/status/1264571201969676295) that anyone can get tested for COVID-19 in Ontario:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">If you are worried you have <a href="https://twitter.com/hashtag/COVID19?src=hash&amp;ref_src=twsrc%5Etfw">#COVID19</a>, or that you’ve been exposed to someone who has the virus please get tested.
-You will not be turned away.
-This is about protecting the health and safety of your loved ones. <a href="https://t.co/b3bJrD6XZO">pic.twitter.com/b3bJrD6XZO</a></p>&mdash; Doug Ford (@fordnation) <a href="https://twitter.com/fordnation/status/1264571201969676295?ref_src=twsrc%5Etfw">May 24, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 It was a regular Sunday and I woke up with a little bit of nausea which went away immediately.
 But in these tough times, you never really know, so I decided to get a COVID-19 test.